LukeGrahamLandry/WrapperLib/README.md

 replaces capabilities or cardinal components on players

-- [ ] store data per player in a json file (map of uuid to data object)
+- [ ] store data in a json file (map of uuid to data object) instead of nbt for easy editing
 - [ ] automatically serialize your data class
 - [ ] sync data to clients
 - [ ] cross platform: forge, fabric, quilt

+## Geckolib Attack Animations